jlab-sensing/wadar/00_documentation/onboarding.md

 > __Note:__
 > README last updated August 2025

+> __Principal Investigator:__
+> Colleen Josephson, cojoseph at ucsc dot edu

+> __Maintainers:__
+> Eric Vetha, ericdvet at gmail dot com
+> Jake Lee, jlee211 at ucsc dot edu
+> Ava Darbonne, adarbonn at ucsc dot edu

 Welcome to the WaDAR project.
 This document serves to onboard you to the components of this project.
 This is a living document, and you are encouraged to update it as you navigate and improve this project.

-> __Principal Investigator:__
-> Colleen Josephson, cojoseph at ucsc dot edu

 ## Tutorial